PaperStrike/Pjax/README.md

   defaultTrigger: true,
   selectors: [
     'title',
-    '.the-header',
+    '.header',
-    '.the-content',
+    '.content',
-    '.the-sidebar',
+    '.sidebar',
   ],
 });
 ```

-This will enable Pjax on all links and forms, and designate the part to replace using CSS selectors `'title', '.the-header', '.the-content', '.the-sidebar'`.
+This will enable Pjax on all links and forms, and designate the part to replace using CSS selectors `'title', '.header', '.content', '.sidebar'`.

 In some cases, you might want to only target some specific elements or specific moments to apply Pjax behavior.
 In that case: